HD3C: Efficient Medical Data Classification for Edge Devices: Medical Data Classification through HD3C

 \subsection{Retrain Cluster Prototypes}

-To further improve accuracy, HDC-X optionally applies a retraining procedure that adjusts Cluster-HVs based on misclassified training samples.
+To further improve accuracy, HD3C optionally applies a retraining procedure that adjusts Cluster-HVs based on misclassified training samples.
 The retraining stage operates exclusively on the training set with no reference to test data.

 Recall that each Cluster-HV $C_j^k$ is generated by bundling the Sample-HVs assigned to cluster $\mathfrak{C}_j^k$, i.e., $C_j^k = [\sum_{S_j^{(i)} \in \mathfrak{C}^k_j} S_j^{(i)}]$.
 Let $S^\mathrm{err}$ be a misclassified Sample-HV from the training set.
 Suppose $S^\mathrm{err} \in \mathfrak{C}_{j_1}^{k_1}$, but its nearest Cluster-HV in Hamming distance is a different Cluster-HV $C_{j_2}^{k_2}$.
 This implies that the Cluster-HV $C_{j_1}^{k_1}$, constructed from cluster $\mathfrak{C}_{j_1}^{k_1}$, does not adequately represent $S^\mathrm{err}$.